Etsy just took down your most popular listing, something about “intellectual property infringement.” You ask yourself, “What happened? What do I do?”

 Why did Etsy remove the listing?

-Etsy removed your listing because either an Etsy member or a third party notified Etsy that your listing infringed that member or third party's intellectual property rights.
+Etsy removed your listing because either an Etsy member or a third party notified Etsy that your listing infringed that party's intellectual property rights.
 Etsy has a submission form on its website entitled “Intellectual Property Infringement Report” - where anyone may report unauthorized content.
-Etsy reviews these notices and removes or disables the listings from its site.
+Etsy reviews the notice, and if all the relevant information is provided, Etsy removes or disables the listings.

 Now that we know the lingo, here are the steps you need to take and the questions you need to ask when you receive a takedown notice.
 I also provide a few out of the box ideas for fighting back against those who maliciously use the takedown process when no infringement has taken place.